 PCOS doesn’t look like one thing.
 There are dozens of symptoms both visible and internal that vary widely between Cysters.
 So, though many women managing PCOS have weight loss as a goal, others may not struggle with this at all!

-When a woman has a healthy BMI (body mass index), but also has PCOS, we call this “lean PCOS.”
+When a woman has a healthy body mass index (BMI), but also has PCOS, we call this “lean PCOS.”
 I’ll get into exactly what lean PCOS is, why it happens, and what to do about it below!
 Every Cyster with PCOS deserves relief, no matter the severity of your struggles or symptoms:

 What Is Lean PCOS?

-Lean PCOS is when a Cyster does not struggle with weight loss or weight gain.
-She still has similar or even the same PCOS symptoms as someone who does, but these things don’t affect her weight.
+Lean PCOS is when a Cyster does not struggle with weight loss or excess weight gain.
+She still has similar or even the same PCOS risk factors as someone who does, but these things don’t affect her weight.
 However, the symptoms still leave you at risk of Type 2 diabetes and cardiovascular disease just like anyone else with PCOS.

-Because of the lack of visible symptoms, lean women with PCOS sometimes find it difficult to get a diagnosis.
+Because of the lack of visible symptoms, women of normal weight with PCOS sometimes find it difficult to get a diagnosis.
 Usually, it isn’t until they struggle with fertility, develop excess body hair, or get labs completed that a doctor even considers PCOS as a possible diagnosis if the woman isn’t overweight.

-The bloodwork could even show that the woman is insulin resistant and has elevated blood sugars, which is a telltale sign of PCOS.
+The bloodwork could even show that women with PCOS also have an increased risk of developing insulin resistance.
+And have elevated blood sugars, which is another telltale sign of PCOS.
 However, the woman’s diet, physical activity, stress levels, or even genetics mean that her hormonal imbalances don’t affect her weight as severely.

 It’s important to remember that there are multiple types of PCOS, and the first step to healing is to understand what category you fall under.
 Make sure to take our quiz and do your own labs to understand what is going on in your body.

 And, again, even if you’re lean, you could still have PCOS, and your symptoms could be just as debilitating as someone who struggles with PCOS-related obesity.
 Just like one Cyster may have acne and excess body hair and another has fatigue and hair loss, one Cyster may be at an unhealthy weight whereas another is not.
-We’re all different, but we can all get through it with a few key lifestyle changes, which I’ll get into in a moment!
+We’ve all got different body compositions, but we can all get through it with a few key lifestyle changes, which I’ll get into in a moment!

 Lean PCOS Causes